iRobot Roomba j7+ Self-Empty · โ˜… 4.8 Editor's Choice Check price on Amazon →

 Dimensions13.3 in diameter x 3.4 in height

-Is the iRobot Roomba j7+ worth $599 in 2026?+
+Is the iRobot Roomba j7+ worth the price in 2026?

-Roomba j7+ vs Roborock S8 Pro Ultra: which is better?+
+Roomba j7+ vs Roborock S8 Pro Ultra: which is better?

 The Roborock wins on raw features, sonic mopping, longer battery, deeper carpet pickup.
 The Roomba wins on the things that matter day-to-day: better obstacle avoidance, a more reliable app, and a self-empty bag that lasts 64 days vs the Roborock's 45.
 If you don't need mopping, the j7+ is the smarter buy.

-Does the Roomba j7+ really avoid pet waste?+
+Does the Roomba j7+ really avoid pet waste?

 iRobot's Pet Owner Official Promise (P.O.O.P.) replaces the unit if it ever runs over solid pet waste.
-We tested this with realistic decoys (no live tests, for everyone's sake), the j7+ correctly identified and avoided 5/5 placements.
+We compared this with realistic decoys (no live tests, for everyone's sake), the j7+ correctly identified and avoided 5/5 placements.
 We have not had a single accident during 7 months with our golden retriever.

-How long does the self-empty bag actually last?+
+How long does the self-empty bag actually last?

 iRobot claims 60 days.
 In our 1,800 sq ft home with one shedding dog and two kids, we got 64 days before the bag was full enough to swap.
 Bags are AllergenLock 3-stage, they trap 99% of pollen and mold per iRobot's spec, which we couldn't independently verify but which has visibly cut down on dust on shelves between deep cleans.

-Is the Roomba j7+ good for high-pile carpet or shag rugs?+
+Is the Roomba j7+ good for high-pile carpet or shag rugs?

 No, and neither are most robot vacuums.
 On our 20mm low-pile test carpet, pickup dropped from 94% (hardwood) to 88%.
 On a 30mm high-pile rug, it dropped to 71% and the j7+ occasionally bogged down.
 If your floors are mostly thick rugs, you'll want a stick vacuum like the Dyson V15 instead.

-📅 Update log
+Update log

-• May 9, 2026Added long-term durability notes after 7 months, brushroll still spinning freely, no mapping degradation.
+• 2026-05-09 โ€” Added long-term durability notes after 7 months, brushroll still spinning freely, no mapping degradation.

-• Oct 8, 2025Initial review published.
+• 2025-10-08 โ€” Initial review published.